yahialm/lisp-interpreter/README.md

 ## Credits

-*This project was inspired by the "Build Your Own Lisp" book, where the initial chapters focus on building an interpreter before delving into compiler construction.*
+*This project was inspired by the "Build Your Own compiler by Build your own X" book, where the initial chapters focus on building an interpreter before delving into compiler construction.*